I bite my tongue as the compulsion arises to speak to you directly.

 But to do so out of element would be an impure and ineffective display of cardboard cutouts.

-If you really want it — whatever It, is — it’s best to learn where it isn’t found, rather than where it is.
+If you really want it — whatever It, is — know what it Isn’t.

 In your quest for It, you’ve done many things, all of which you’ve deemed necessary.